 While the story is almost certainly false (and you can find versions with drug companies instead of soft-drink companies, and placed in Israel instead of the Middle East), take a moment to imagine how they could have avoided this debacle had they known that one detail about their audience.
 If they'd understood their audience completely, they could have unlocked the power of writing to a targeted audience.

-To tailor your writing to your audience for maximum effect, consider
+To tailor your writing to your target audience for maximum effect, consider:

 - Who are they?
 What are their roles in the organization?
 Are they busy?
 What kind of information are they seeking?

 - Why are they reading your work?
 To learn a skill, find a resource, or solve a problem?